-Relevant Objectives
+7. Relevant Objectives

-Impact of the Modification on the Transporters' Relevant Objectives: Relevant Objective Identified impact a) Efficient and economic operation of the pipe-line system.
-Positive b) Coordinated, efficient and economic operation of (i) the combined pipe-line system, and/ or (ii) the pipe-line system of one or more other relevant gas transporters.
-Positive c) Efficient discharge of the licensee's obligations.
+Impact of the Modification on the Transporters' Relevant Objectives:

+Relevant Objective Identified impact a) Efficient and economic operation of the pipe-line system.
+Positive b) Coordinated, efficient and economic operation of (i) the combined pipe-line system, and/ or Positive (ii) the pipe-line system of one or more other relevant gas transporters.

+c) Efficient discharge of the licensee's obligations.
 Positive d) Securing of effective competition: (i) between relevant shippers; (ii) between relevant suppliers; and/or (iii) between DN operators (who have entered into transportation arrangements with other relevant gas transporters) and relevant shippers.
 Neutral e) Provision of reasonable economic incentives for relevant suppliers to secure that the domestic customer supply security standards are satisfied as respects the availability of gas to their domestic customers.
 Positive ) Promotion of efficiency in the implementation and administration of the Code.
-Neutral g) Compliance with the Regulation and any relevant legally binding decisions of the European Commission and/or the Agency for the Co-operation of Energy Positive
+Neutral g) Compliance with the Regulation and any relevant legally binding decisions of the European Commission and/or the Agency for the Co-operation of Energy Regulators.
+Positive

-Regulators.
+Proposer's view

+Relevant Objective a)

-"Efficient and economic operation of the pipe-line system" - this mod will incentivise the reduction of gas leaks leading to efficiency in the operation of the pipe-line system.
-It will also lead to economic improvements via the accurate allocation of costs for the operation of the pipe-line system.
+"Efficient and economic operation of the pipe-line system" - this modification will incentivise the reduction of gas leaks leading to efficiency in the operation of the pipe-line system.

+Relevant Objective b)

+This modification will also lead to economic improvements via the accurate allocation of costs for the operation of the pipe-line system.

+Relevant Objective c)

 "Efficient discharge of the licensee's obligations" this is positive as licensees are obliged to ensure that the environment is not negatively impacted and that accuracy in data is maintained and assured independently.

+Relevant Objective e)

 "Provision of reasonable economic incentives for relevant suppliers to secure that the domestic customer supply security standards... are satisfied as respects the availability of gas to their domestic customers."
+Via lowering UIG, this will be achieved by making the price cap more accurately reflective of actual costs.

+Relevant Objective g)

-Via lowering UIG, this will be achieved by making the price cap more accurately reflective of actually costs.
-"Compliance with the Regulation and any relevant legally binding decisions of the European Commission and/or the Agency for the Co-operation of Energy Regulators" - facilitates net zero.
+"Compliance with the Regulation and any relevant legally binding decisions of the European Commission and/or the Agency for the Co-operation of Energy Regulators" - This modification facilitates net zero.

+Workgroup Assessment of Relevant Objectives

+The Workgroup must provide an assessment of how the Relevant Objectives are furthered and respond to what the proposer has provided

+Insert text here